raspberrypilearning/grandpa-scarer/README.md

 ## Community

-This project was the work experience task of Matthew Timmons-Brown (The Raspberry Pi Guy) and Andrew Mulholland (gbaman1) who were under the care of Rachel Rayns.
+This project was the work experience task of [Matthew Timmons-Brown](https://github.com/the-raspberry-pi-guy) (The Raspberry Pi Guy) and [Andrew Mulholland](https://github.com/gbaman) who were under the care of [Rachel Rayns](https://github.com/RZRZR).

 ## Licence